-Ten years later, both open areas are now relatively free of weeds while the oak canopy had closed in the background.
-So now I am removing the redwood from this stand, thus removing the "dark barrier."
-Then I will thin the oaks in the background, and deal with the remnant weeds.
-The rationale for removing redwood from a deciduous woodland can be either that they are not doing well, or that they are doing too well; i.e., shading out an oak forest I want to keep.
-This was the latter.
+groundcovers.
+So here I am removing the redwood from this stand, thus removing the "dark barrier."
+Then I thinned the oaks in the background, and dealt with the remnant weeds.
+The rationale for removing redwood from a deciduous woodland can be either that they are not doing well, or that they were doing too well; i.e., shading out an oak forest I wanted to keep.
+This was the latter. ...is this oak...